-Table 5 shows the average performance ranking of the various TOP solution methods.
-In particular, it shows for each base data set the average rank, the number of instances for which a TOP solution method ranked first (possibly tied), the average ratio to the best ranked solution, and the maximum ratio to the best ranked solution.
+Table 5 shows statistics on the relative performance, in terms of performance ranking on the objective function value, of the various TOP solution methods.
+The rank of each solution method is defined as 1 plus the number of solution methods ranked above it.
+Consequently, ranks range from 1 to 7 (1 being best, 7 being worst) and ties are possible.
+The table shows for each base data set the average rank, the number of instances for which a TOP solution method ranked first (possibly tied), and the average and maximum ratio of the objective function value and the objective function value of the best ranked solution method.
 ILPG has the lowest average rank (and thus the best performance) for both H1 and H2 based instances.
-When ILPG is not the best performing solution method, the ratio to the best performing solution method is at most 1.08 for H1 based instances and 1.19 for H2 based instances.
-On the other hand, a simple technique such as the greedy algorithm returns solutions that are, on average, only 2 percent (H1) or 12 percent (H2) worse than those computed by the best solution method.
+When ILPG is not the best performing solution method, the ratio to the best performing solution method is at most 1.03 for H1 based instances and 1.19 for H2 based instances.
+On the other hand, a simple technique such as GR returns solutions that are, on average, only 2% (H1) or 12% (H2) worse than those computed by the best solution method.